 Accounts receivable primarily represents the net cash due from the Company's customers, including payors, pharmaceutical companies, and research institutions.
 Payments of accounts receivable are allocated to the specific invoices identified on the remittance advice.
-Accounts receivables are reported at their gross outstanding balance reduced by an allowance for doubtful accounts.
+Accounts receivables are reported at their gross outstanding balance reduced by an allowance for doubtful accounts and contractual allowance.
 The allowance for doubtful accounts is based on historical loss experience and any specific risks identified in collection matters.
-An allowance for doubtful accounts was not material as of December 31, 2020 and 2021.
-The Company had an allowance for doubtful accounts of \$1.3 million as of September 30, 2022.
+The Company had an allowance for doubtful accounts of \$0.3 million and \$2.9 million as of December 31, 2021 and 2022, respectively.